+A fundamental goal of the pharmacologist is to better understand the biochemical and physiological mechanisms regulating organ functions, and the nature of the abnormalities which underlie pathological states—for example, hypertension or cancer.
+Such information lays a foundation for the development of new therapeutic drugs and is critical to understanding how drugs produce beneficial or toxic effects.
 In the Department of Pharmacology, the underlying questions under investigation in our research laboratories address how hormones and neurotransmitters regulate specific organ functions, and their role in disease states and drug responses.
-A variety of organ systems are examined to address specific medical problems, but a major focus of the department has been studies on the cardiovascular system and the kidney.
+A variety of organ systems are examined to address specific medical problems, but a major focus of the department has been studies on the vasculature, heart and the kidney.

-Sachin Gupte, M.D., Ph.D., associate professor, studies the metabolic adaptation-cardiovascular function relationship in novel animal models and in vitro systems that mimic human diseases and to explore novel therapies for PAH and MS-CAD.
+Sachin Gupte, M.D., Ph.D., professor, studies the metabolic adaptation-cardiovascular function relationship in novel animal models and in vitro systems that mimic human diseases and to explore novel therapies for PAH and MS-CAD.
 Another objective of our lab is to develop stem cell-based technology to prevent contractures and facilitate angiogenesis in combat-related burn injuries.

 Wenhui Wang, M.D., professor, studies potassium channels—proteins found in the kidney that play an important role in regulating the blood levels and urinary excretion of electrolytes essential to normal cellular activity.
 Experiments in his laboratory employ electrophysiological techniques such as voltage clamp and patch clamp, as well as molecular biology to investigate the regulation of potassium channels by hormones that contribute to hypertension and other cardiovascular diseases.